ajwills72/rminr/docs/README.md

 * [Evidence, part 2](vbg_corr.html): Bayes and traditional correlation, scatterplot

-## 4. Research Methods in Practice (Quantitative section)
+## Research Methods in Practice (Quantitative section)

 <a name="rmip"></a>

-These are intermediate-level materials, designed to follow on from _An Absolute Beginners' Guide to R_ and _Putting R to work_ (or from _A Very Brief Guide to R_, if you're in a hurry).
+These are intermediate-level materials.
 They are maintained by Ben Whalley on a separate site, but have been designed to fit in here in this sequence of materials.
 Only the _quantitative_ section of Ben's site contains information concerning the usage of R.

 - [Research Methods in Practice](https://benwhalley.github.io/rmip/data.html): Data handling, [fitting lines](https://benwhalley.github.io/rmip/regression.html) - _scatterplot with best fit line_ , **converting Likert scales from text to numbers**, **reverse scoring scale items**, multiple regression.

-## 5. Intermediate Guide to R
+## Intermediate Guide to R

 <a name="rmip"></a>

-These are intermediate-level materials, designed to follow on from _An Absolute Beginners' Guide to R_ and _Putting R to work_ (or from _A Very Brief Guide to R_, if you're in a hurry).
+These are intermediate-level materials.
 They  provide analysis methods for conducting realistic, high-quality studies in psychology.
 They are aimed at a second-year undergraduate audience.

 - [Revision](revision.html): A quick recap of key information covered in earlier courses.